ministryofjustice/itpolicycontent/content/it-health-check-policy.md

 The need for an ITHC will often be identified by the Accreditor, IA consultant, or IA Analyst when building or designing new IT systems.
 For new projects and programmes, this will generally be determined based on a number of factors, including:

-- the project�s delivery plan,
+- the project’s delivery plan,
 - scope of delivery,
 - maturity of the product,
 - available architecture assurance on the product